Everything you need to know about eproofs.

 • Is the pagination correct: odd-numbered pages on the right/recto and even numbers on the left/verso?

-• Are the page items and text positioned correct on the page?
+• Are the page items and text positioned correctly on the page?

 • Does your eproof contain any spelling or grammatical errors or typos that need to be corrected?